SPORT AT OTUMOETAI PRIMARY

 COST:

-Year 3 & 4 - Tuesday between 3.45 - 6.00 p.m at Trustpower Arena.
+Year 3 & 4 - Tuesday between 3.45 - 6.00 p.m at Mercury Baypark and the QEYC.
 There are 5 players on the court with a minimum of 7 players and a maximum of 8 players in the team.

-Year 5 & 6 - Friday between 3.45 p.m and 8.30 p.m at the Trustpower Arena and QEYC.
+Year 5 & 6 - Friday between 3.45 p.m and 8.30 p.m at the Mercury Baypark and the QEYC.
 There are 5 players on the court with a minimum of 8 players and a maximum of 10 players in the team.

 Hockey

-Fun Sticks: Years 1 & 2, dates are TBC.
+Fun Sticks: Years 1 & 2.
 Satellite locations include around Tauranga during the week and TBC on Saturday mornings.
+Play starts 13th May 2024

 Equipment: All children must have a mouth guard, shin pads, suitable footwear, and a hockey stick.